OctopusDeploy/docs/docs/administration/show-configuration.md

 The format option defaults to XML, but also supports two json formats.

-The first format, json, outputs a 'flat' structure that is keyed in the same way the XML file is.
-An example of the output is:
+The first format, json, outputs a 'flat' structure that is keyed in the same way the XML file is. Â An example of the output is:

 ```powershell
 {